-The following sections are guidelines that pertain to the exterior of non-residential buildings, as well as the relationship of the buildings to the surrounding build context.
-The Guidelines herein are intended to supplement the minimum development standards in the Zoning Code.
+The following sections are guidelines that pertain to the exterior of non-residential buildings, as well as the relationship of the buildings to the surrounding built context.
+The Guidelines herein are intended to supplement the minimum development standards in Title 23 of the EGMC.
 Design concepts listed below represent the City's desired characteristics for non-residential architecture:

-- Promote high quality building designs that are visually welcoming. - Is constructed of durable and high-quality material that is attractive and will contribute to the longevity of the building. - Ensure building design achieves human scale and interest. - Ensure the design of proposed buildings or structures is sensitive to the neighborhood character with regard to scale, architectural style, use of materials and bulk.
+- Promote high quality building designs that are visually welcoming. - Is constructed of durable and high-quality material that is attractive and will contribute to the longevity of the building. - Ensure building design achieves human scale and interest. - Ensure the design of proposed buildings or structures is sensitive to the neighborhood character with regard to scale, architectural style, bulk, use of materials and environmental impact.